Role of orbital selectivity on crystal structures and electronic states in BiMnO$_3$ and LaMnO$_3$ perovskites: Acknowledgements

 \section{Acknowledgements}

-G.L.P. was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, as a part of the Computational Materials Science Program, funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.
+G.L.P. was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, as a part of the Computational Materials Science Program, funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division while at Rugers and by a grant of the Romanian Ministry of Education and Research, CNCS-UEFISCDI, project number PN-III-P1-1.1-TE-2019-1767, within PNCDI III while at USV .
 K.H. was supported by the NSF DMR-1709229.